Energy

 US data centres already consume more electricity than the entire nation of Pakistan.

+The IEA projects that figure hits 426 TWh by 2030 — a 133% increase in six years.
 New data centres go up in 18–24 months.
 New power generation takes 3–5 years.
-That gap is a crisis waiting to happen.
+That gap is structural.

-In Virginia — the world's largest data centre market — data centres eat 26% of the state's electricity.
-Utilities say capacity is being consumed faster than generation can be built.
+In Virginia — the world's largest data centre market — data centres consume 26% of the state's total electricity.
+Utilities say capacity is being absorbed faster than generation can be built.
 Texas, Ireland, and the Netherlands face the same wall.

 Microsoft literally restarted Three Mile Island to power its AI.
 That's not a metaphor — it's a grid strategy.

-If buildout trajectories hold, data centres could consume 6–8% of US electricity by 2030.
-That makes computing infrastructure one of the largest single categories of electricity demand in the country — reshaping energy policy and carbon calculations for decades.
+At current trajectories, data centres reach 6–8% of US electricity by 2030, making computing infrastructure one of the largest single demand categories in the country — ahead of steel, cement, and aluminium manufacturing combined.